Why would you consider being a formal church member at a church like Coram Deo, and what would that entail? Let’s explore that under a few headings.

 - I want to get more out of church.
 A lot of people come to church with a “consumeristic” mindset.
 They want to take more and more from the church, its leaders, its resources, etc. There is plenty the church wants to give you, don’t get me wrong!
 But if you are just at a church to benefit from it, without wanting to give yourself in service to it, you are acting from a selfish mindset (Philippians 2:4).

-- For the Glory of God.
+- The Glory of God.
 We are to do everything to God’s glory, to please and honor him (1 Corinthians 10:31)!
 If you believe committing to the church is a way to please God and submit to his word, then you should glorify God by doing it!

-- For the Good of Others.
+- The Good of Others.
 Ultimately, we do not join a church just for ourselves, but for the benefit of others.
 We are called to serve and love others and use our gifts to build them up (Philippians 2:4-11; Galatians 5:13; 1 Corinthians 12:7).

 Benefits of Church Membership

 There are many benefits of being a committed part of your local church.
 Some of the blessings include: strong Christian relationships, support, prayer, fellowship, accountability, more opportunities to serve, a greater level of shepherding care from leaders, sharing your unique gifts and wisdom with the body, and being a part of the government and discipline of the church.
-The Lord has a way of growing us together as committed members of a body that just doesn’t happen alone!
-Just as in marriage, sticking with another person through trials and joys can shape you in wonderful ways.
+The Lord also has a way of growing us in a church body that just doesn’t happen alone!
+It’s like in a marriage, where sticking with another person through trials and joys can shape you in wonderful ways.
+So the Lord grows us through life together with fellow church members.

 Trials of Church Membership

 Being committed to a local church means you are committed to a group of people who (like yourself) are imperfect!
-Commitment and service through thick and thin can be a challenge.
+We are all sinners and sufferers.
+Therefore, commitment and service to each other through thick and thin can be a challenge.
 Learning to love and serve people around you even in times of sin, suffering, weakness, and loss, is a real trial.
-But this is a stage to learn and display the strength, grace, forgiveness, compassion, and comfort of Christ which he has given to us, to God’s glory!
+But like in your biological family, you love each member even through failure, sin, conflict, and difficulties.
+The church is the family of God, and so we are called to love each other with the same love he has shown us in Christ.

 Pastor Rory St. John